VinayakRugvedi/authjs/README.md

 ### What does authjs provide you..?
-As of now, authjs provides you the following functions **All these functions returns a promise and always consumes arguments of type string**
+**All the functions provided by authjs returns a promise and always consumes arguments of type string** The following represents the set of functions available as of now...

 ```javascript
 // Email :